smartcityresearch/Communication-App/UserManual.md

 1. **Check Permissions**: Ensure notification permissions are granted
 2. **Check Network**: Make sure you have internet connectivity
 3. **Restart App**: Close and reopen the app
-4. **Contact Admin**: If issues persist, contact an admin for help

 ### Display Board Issues
 - **SCRC Messenger Not Working**: Ensure you're connected to IIIT network
 - **Messages Not Appearing**: Check if display boards are powered on
-- **Character Limit Errors**: Remember the 10-character limit per line

 ---